 Generally speaking, there is no “nighttime anxiety” unless someone is afraid of the dark or something else that occurs at night, either real or imagined.
-Most often a person who has anxiety is busy and distracted most of the day and will only notice symptoms sporadically.
-However, when there are no distractions and someone tries to sleep, it can feel as if there is this symphony of thoughts and ideas going off and that these thoughts cannot be stopped.
+Most often, a person who has anxiety is busy and distracted most of the day and will only notice symptoms sporadically.
+However, when there are no distractions and they try to sleep, it can feel as if there is this symphony of thoughts and ideas going off and that these thoughts cannot be stopped.

 These intrusive thoughts may or may not be negative, Dr. Nelson explained.
 They might be about deadlines, memories, and other random topics, for example—”although the more negative they are, the more disturbing they will generally be.”

 Another cause of anxious rumination before bed can be “a difficulty in slowing down and getting into a restful state.”
 Abruptly switching speeds—and slowing down from 60 mph to 0 mph in a very short timeframe—can make it harder to get to sleep (“unless someone is just exhausted and passes out from tiredness”).

 When ruminating occurs in the middle of the night, it often happens after a disturbance in sleep such as the “shock of a dream,” followed by the “fear that it is not possible to go back to sleep, that tomorrow is going to be ruined by not getting back to sleep, and similar obsessive or ruminating thoughts about one’s quality of sleep and the amount necessary to function acceptably.”

 How to Know if Anxiety at Night Needs Therapy